- Business Applications

 Grid operators need to find the power sources to cover this demand on a daily basis.
 Scandinavian utilities, for example, trade power on the regional exchange market Nord Pool.
 The presence of multiple power generation sources such as hydro, wind, coal, and nuclear brings challenges for all the players.
 In order to ensure that demand for electricity is met at any given time of the day, utility companies are often required to suddenly ramp up or ramp down production.

-This presents a major opportunity to power plants that can efficiently start and stop their production, such as E-CO Energi, Norway’s second largest power generation company.
+This presents a major opportunity to power plants that can efficiently start and stop their production, such as Hafslund E-CO, Norway’s second largest power generation company.

 Different alarms may appear during each step of the sequence, but it is not always clear to the engineers which step triggered an alarm.
 Since an alarm may stop the entire sequence and prevent the turbine from starting, more information about the process would help the power station engineers be more aware of and optimize the process and avoid revenue loss.